LordAshes/TaleSpire-CommonCodeSnippets/Chat.md

-# Speak Through An Creature Asset Locally (On Seen On One Client):
+# Speak Through An Creature Asset Locally (Seen On One Client Only):

 To speak through an creature asset (mini) only on the one client, we first need to get a reference to the mini's CreatureBoardAsset.
 There are multipe ways to do this including, but not limited to, getting the last selected mini or getting a mini by creature name.
 See the corresponding code snippets for either of those options.